BM-20/Thesis/README.md

 Each prediction includes a Grad-CAM heatmap computed from ResNet-18's last convolutional block, overlaid on the original X-ray to show which regions most influenced the decision.

-## Known limitations / roadmap

-- **Validation set is only ~20 images**, so validation metrics are unreliable — replace with a larger stratified split.
-- **Class imbalance (~1 : 2.9)** is not yet reflected in the loss (class weights are computed but unused).
-- **Train/serve consistency:** the training and serving model heads should be made identical.
-- No automated tests, Dockerfile, or CI yet.

 ## Future work

-- Try deeper backbones (e.g. DenseNet) and full fine-tuning.
+- Incorporate deeper architectures like **DenseNet**
 - Extend to multi-class (e.g. add COVID-19).
-- Deploy to a cloud host for public access.
+- Deploy to a cloud host for public access

-## License

-Add a license (e.g. MIT) if you intend to share this publicly.